Hiking Trail Etiquette for a Respectful & Enjoyable Outdoor Experience

-Many of us bring our tech, like phones, cameras, or other hiking gear, with us when we go on hikes.
+Many of us bring our tech such as phones, cameras, or other hiking gear with us when we go on hikes.
 When we do that, it’s important to be conscientious of how we use it.

 Music Trail Etiquette

 I get it, some people absolutely love their music and want to listen to it all the time.
 No matter what you do though, don’t listen to your music on speakers when you’re on the trail.
 There’s no quicker way to be labeled the trail jerk.